nurakawa/aicamp-FinancialRAG/README.md

 # 7-Day Challenge: Building LLM Applications

 This repository contains notes, assignments, and projects for the AI Camp 7-Day LLM challenge lead by Candice You.
 The challenge can be found here: https://www.aicamp.ai/event/eventdetails/W2025010600

+## LLM Application: AI Financial Advisor

+For the project component of the course, we present an AI Financial Advisor.
+It is a RAG system that gives financial information and advice about companies based on information retrieved from SEC filings.

+For details, see `financial-rag-application/financial-rag.ipynb`

 ## Syllabus